What Are Social Media Aggregator Tools?

 It can get difficult trying to keep up with everything going on and it’s time-consuming even trying, right?

-Cue the social feed aggregator.
+Cue the social media aggregator.

 What is a Social Media Aggregator?